infomark-org/infomark-docs/docs/content/guides/overview.md

 **Be modern and simple to stay**<br>
 We deliberately chose GO for the backend and ELM for for the frontend.
 We had a hard time to re-deploy our [old system](https://github.com/infomark-org/InfoMark-deprecated) written in Ruby-On-Rails.
 There should be no magic behind the scene which breaks when updating the dependencies.

+**Be as general as necessary and not as possible**<br>
+We deliberately narrowed down the feature set to be robust.
+Any discussion board or support of pdf annotation is out-of-scope by our design.
+InfoMark solves a very specific problem: automated testing of homework programming exercises.

 # System Overview